Commander Caleb Menge

 - Reasonable Authority Figure: As a frequent battler of the paranormal, he will listen to even the oddest of stories and requests from Geralt and help as best he can.
 Even more so when he takes over as the new Grand Master, and promises to change the Order for the better.

 - Took a Level in Jerkass: When siding with the Elves or even on the neutral path.
+He is no longer the idealist and Token Good Teammate.
+He becomes fanatical and xenophobic and even insults Geralt as a "nonhuman".

 - Virgin Power: He has taken a vow of celibacy.